(Case Study)

 AI-Native Product Design Lab

-How I use AI to accelerate research, design, prototype, and delivery — built on years of bringing teams together.
+How I use AI to accelerate research, design, prototype, and delivery, built on years of bringing teams together.
+Working prototypes in hours, not weeks.

 The challenge